 If you want to run Koka at your local machine, you can always install the Koka compiler and try the snippet locally.
 There are no binary releases of Koka though.
 You will have to build the compiler yourself.
 Don’t worry!
 It sounds harder than it is.
 All you need to do is install the following programs:

-Now, you need to clone the Koka repositoryOpens in a new tab. to your local environment.
+Now, you need to clone the Koka repository to your local environment.
 Then, run the following commands at the local repo directory:

-cabal install alex
+npm install cabal update cabal install alex jake

 jake

-jake is the command for building the compiler, and it also runs the Koka interactive environment where you can play around with Koka.
+is the command for building the compiler, and it also runs the Koka interactive environment where you can play around with Koka.

 To actually run the solution, you need to run the following commands:

-:l YOUR_FILE.kk
+:l YOUR_FILE.kk main()

 There you go!
 The sky is the limit now.
-But if you need help, you can check out the Koka bookOpens in a new tab. and the documentation.
+But if you need help, you can check out the Koka book and the documentation.

 Sample Programs in Every Language